qkeddy/powers-of-matthew-star-code-quiz/README.md

-# Powers of Matthew Star Code Quiz
+# The Powers of Matthew Star Trivia

 ## Description
-A simple quiz to test your knowledge about the television series known as the Powers of Matthew Star.
-The code highlights basic usage of:
+A simple quiz to test your knowledge about the television series known as ***The Powers of Matthew Star***.
+The code highlights basic usage of the:
-- Dynamic HTML
+- Code to dynamically build HTML
-- Timers
-- Events
-- Functions
+- Use of JavaScript timer and event functions
 - Passing objects between functions
+- Writing and reading from local browser storage
+- Creating and reading JSON structures and arrays

 ## Installation